Darkatek7/AmazonBot/README.md

 * The bot should open your Chrome Browser.
 After Chrome was startet and Amazon loaded up, make sure it says you are logged in!
 * The Bot will now continuously refresh the page and check if the PS5 is Available.

-## When it is available, it will automaticly add it to your cart, and go to the checkout.
+## When it is available, it will automaticly add it to your cart and go to the checkout.

 If you have never bought anything using chrome:
 * All you have to do now is close the Bot enter your Amazon password on the Chrome/Amazon.de website and click and buy Product!